-For some, New Labour is the final proof that socialism is now dead, and that capitalism has won the battle and is the 'only game in town'.
+For some, social democracy after New Labour and post-austerity is the proof that socialism is dead, and that capitalism has won the battle and is the 'only game in town'.
 Fukuyama is the most famous, but not only, commentator to talk of the victory of capitalist liberal democracy over its old ideological adversary.
 Drawing on 'end of history' concepts from those such as Hegel and Kojeve, Fukuyama says that capitalism has won the battle of ideas with socialism.
 Capitalism and liberal democracy are the new hegemony.